What do you need?

 All you need to get started is a camera and a few accessories, a tripod, a microphone and a computer with an editing program.
 If you want to keep it even simpler, you can film and edit on an iPhone or iPad.
 Don’t spend too much on gear when you’re starting off: buy basic, buy used and hire anything you won’t be using regularly.
 See Cut the cost of filmmaking gear.

 Here’s a guide to the different kinds of camera you can use for filmmaking.
 A DSLR or mirrorless camera is the most affordable way to get good quality images, though camcorders are easier to use.
-I think the Canon 700D / T5i is the best entry-level camera for low budget filmmaking, though the more expensive Canon 80D has better video autofocus and a headphone socket.
-If you can afford it, the forthcoming Panasonic GH5 has some great features for filmmaking.
+I think the Canon 700D / T5i is a good entry-level camera for low budget filmmaking, though the more expensive Canon 80D has better video autofocus and a headphone socket .
+If you can afford it, the Panasonic GH5 has some great features for filmmaking.
 And if you’re on a really tight budget, I’ve made a list of cameras for filmmaking under $300/£250.

 Don’t spend all your budget on the camera.
 Don’t even spend half your budget on the camera.
 You need sound recording gear, a tripod, lenses and other kit.

 If your camera has the right sockets, you can get much better sound by using a separate microphone, and listening with headphones as you shoot.
 (If you don’t have this option, you might be better off just creating the soundtrack on your computer when you edit.)
 Choosing a microphone, headphones and other audio equipment

 You need to be able to keep the camera still and move it smoothly.
 Unless you are very good at keeping steady, and you always shoot wide angle, you really need a tripod.
 You can also get monopods, tracking systems, stabilisers (to ‘fly’ the camera) and cranes.
 Choosing tripods, monopods, stabilisers and cranes